sueszli/amazeballs/docs/report.md

 -->

-* all group members contributed equally to this project

 #### Motivation

 Understanding online reviews isn't just about interpreting customer opinions; it's a window into how people perceive and interact with products across diverse categories.
 The Amazon Dataset'23 offers a treasure trove of insights, allowing us to explore patterns in sentiment, subjectivity and the elements that matter most in consumer decision-making.
 By digging into this data, we aim to uncover the subtle relationships between what customers say and how they rate products, shedding light on the dynamics of trust, satisfaction and expectation in the digital marketplace.